squidfunk/mkdocs-material/docs/setup/ensuring-data-privacy.md

 :   [:octicons-tag-24: insiders-4.17.1][Insiders] · :octicons-milestone-24:
-    Default: `[accept, manage]` – This property defines which buttons are shown and in which order, e.g. to allow the user to manage settings and accept the cookie:
+    Default: `[accept, manage]` – This property defines which buttons are shown and in which order, e.g. to allow the user to accept cookies and manage
+    settings:

     ``` yaml
     extra:
       consent:
         actions:
+          - accept
           - manage
-          - accept
     ```

     The cookie consent form includes three types of buttons: